 - Recurrent abscesses may indicate MRSA (methicillin-resistant Staphylococcus aureus) infection, a bacterial infection that needs antibiotic treatment.

-- MRSA may cause blood poisoning and the spread of bacterial toxins to various parts of the body (4).
+- MRSA may cause blood infection and the spread of bacterial toxins to various parts of the body (4).

-- Severe abscess infection, along with blood poisoning, may increase the risk of sepsis.
+- Severe abscess infection, along with blood infection, may increase the risk of sepsis.

 These complications mostly occur in children with compromised immunity or subdued immune system.
 Timely drainage of the abscess and subsequent antibiotic treatment can reduce the risk of complications.